Is it possible that all over sudden D-Mannose doesn’t work for you? Especially if it seemed to work before?

 a) D-Mannose forms a pretty weak bond with E. coli, so it could happen that some bacteria “unstick” from the sugar and remain in the bladder to reproduce.

-b) Theoretically it is possible that some of your E. coli might not express the pili that is needed for them to stick to mannose.
-However, in that case they, perhaps, are not going to be able to stick to your bladder walls either.
+b) Theoretically, it is possible that some of your E. coli might not express the pili that are needed for them to stick to mannose.
+However, in that case, they, perhaps, are not going to be able to stick to your bladder walls either.

 But other factors could complicate the situation and make it harder to eliminate harmful bacteria, which would seem to you as though D-Mannose doesn’t work anymore.